Tudor period: Troubled later years: 1585–1603

+Just three years into this period, England faced an attack by a formidable adversary, the Spanish Armada.
+Despite being greatly outnumbered, the English Navy was able to successfully defeat the Spanish, causing them to retreat.
+The result was a boost at home.
+As put in The Image of Elizabeth I in Early Modern Spain:

 Elizabeth remained a strong leader, but almost all of her earlier advisers had died or retired.
 Robert Cecil (1563–1612) took over the role of leading advisor long held by his father Lord Burghley.
 Robert Devereux, 2nd Earl of Essex (1567–1601) was her most prominent general, a role previously held by his stepfather Robert Dudley, who was the love of Elizabeth's life; and the adventurer/historian Sir Walter Raleigh (1552–1618) was a new face on the scene.
 The three new men formed a triangle of interlocking and opposing forces that was hard to break into.
 The first vacancy came in 1601, when Devereux was executed for attempting to take the Queen prisoner and seize power.
 After Elizabeth died the new king kept on Cecil as his chief advisor, and beheaded Raleigh.

 Popular uprisings

 Numerous popular uprisings occurred; all suppressed by royal authorities.
 The largest were: